Coping with moving means managing many pieces, which only increase when you’re moving with school-age children.

 How can I prepare my children for an education abroad?

-If it is possible, visit the new school you have chosen with your children.
+Ideally, you can visit the new school you have chosen with your children.
 This will help ease them into their new environment.
 They will be able to meet their future teachers and get a feel for what their new school will be like.

 When is the best time to move with children?